My reading life during the month of May.

 From cozy sci-fi to cozy murder mysteries. 𝑻𝒉𝒆 𝑴𝒖𝒓𝒅𝒆𝒓 𝒐𝒏 𝒕𝒉𝒆 𝑳𝒊𝒏𝒌𝒔 is, I think, my fifth outing with Poirot, and while it may not have been my favorite or most memorable, the company was still appreciated.
 I had a lot of fun with this twisty ride.

-Murder mysteries turned out to dominate the rest of my reading month. and yes it was because of all the 𝘒𝘯𝘪𝘷𝘦𝘴 𝘖𝘶𝘵 sequel news.
+Murder mysteries turned out to dominate the rest of my reading month.
+And yes it was because of all the 𝘒𝘯𝘪𝘷𝘦𝘴 𝘖𝘶𝘵 sequel news.
 The first film quickly became an all-time favorite and kindled a passion for the genre.
 I’ve been on the lookout for books that remind me of the film ever since then, especially in terms of its post-modern, self aware flair. 𝑴𝒂𝒈𝒑𝒊𝒆 𝑴𝒖𝒓𝒅𝒆𝒓𝒔 is the first book that really fits the bill, with its nested, 𝘐𝘯𝘤𝘦𝘱𝘵𝘪𝘰𝘯-style of storytelling.
-I enjoyed the hell out of it and it’s definitely the best book I read in May.
+I enjoyed the hell out of it and it was definitely the best book I read in May.

-For a novel based on a board game, 𝑰𝒏 𝒕𝒉𝒆 𝑯𝒂𝒍𝒍 𝒘𝒊𝒕𝒉 𝒕𝒉𝒆 𝑲𝒏𝒊𝒇𝒆 took some surprisingly dark turns. suspenseful and atmospheric as anything.
+For a novel based on a board game, 𝑰𝒏 𝒕𝒉𝒆 𝑯𝒂𝒍𝒍 𝒘𝒊𝒕𝒉 𝒕𝒉𝒆 𝑲𝒏𝒊𝒇𝒆 took some surprisingly dark turns.
+Suspenseful and atmospheric as anything.
 Very similar vibes to Maureen Johnson’s 𝘛𝘳𝘶𝘭𝘺 𝘋𝘦𝘷𝘪𝘰𝘶𝘴 series.